-Situated in a suburb of Birmingham, Miles College campus is located on a 35-acre campus with seventeen buildings.
-Miles College features a graduation rate among the highest in the country among HBCUs.
-Miles has renovated many buildings, raised the college’s endowment and completing special campus projects.
-Miles has also renovated residence halls, upgraded the athletic field, and Taggart Science Building.
+Situated in a suburb of Birmingham, the campus is located on a 35-acre campus with seventeen buildings.
+Miles features a graduation rate among the highest in the country among HBCUs.